Student Learning Goals

 - Use a variety of visual modes to display and communicate information about economic phenomena and relationships, including charts and graphs.
 Create presentations that effectively summarize research.

 - Be proficient in the use of STATA (or R) econometric software to describe and summarize data and to investigate hypotheses using a variety of methods.

 - Use appropriate data and empirical methods to evaluate economic research.

 - Explain, debate and/or discuss models and economic phenomena.

-- Both descriptive and persuasive writing regarding economic phenomena, conditions and policies.
+- Write descriptively and persuasively regarding economic phenomena, conditions and policies.

 - Create new knowledge by identifying and formulating a question or series of questions about some economic issue that will facilitate its investigation.